Quick Answer

 What to Expect from Most Home Insurance Policies

-There are some standard packages that most home insurance companies will have.
-They include house damages, additional living expenses, and personal liability for injuries policies.
+Most home insurance companies offer standard packages covering house damages, additional living expenses, and personal liability for injuries.
 The National Association of Insurance Commissioners (NAIC) categorizes these as the foundational pillars of any standard homeowner’s policy.

 Covers for House and Property Damage

-This policy covers the event of damages caused by natural and human disasters.
-They include hurricanes, lightning, and vandalism.
-Some natural disasters like floods and earthquakes may need homeowners to pay separately.
-Payment for extra coverage is called riders.
-Riders can also cover for expensive art or designer clothes.
-The insurance covers the cost of repair or a complete restructuring of the damaged asset.
-It also accounts for the replacement of furniture and lost jewelry.
-The cover is subject to a limit depending on the home insurance company.
-Most companies offer covers of up to half the price of the home or more.
-According to the Insurance Information Institute (III), standard HO-3 policies — the most common form sold in the U.S. — cover the structure of a home on an open-perils basis, meaning all causes of loss are covered unless specifically excluded.
+Structural coverage applies to damage caused by natural and human disasters, including hurricanes, lightning, and vandalism.
+Some natural disasters, floods and earthquakes, specifically, may require homeowners to pay separately through add-ons called riders.
+Riders can also cover expensive art or designer clothing.
+The coverage pays for repair or complete rebuilding of the damaged structure, and it accounts for replacement of furniture and lost jewelry, subject to a limit set by the insurer.
+Most companies cover up to half the home’s value or more.
+According to the Insurance Information Institute (III), standard HO-3 policies, the most common form sold in the U.S., cover the structure on an open-perils basis, meaning all causes of loss are covered unless specifically excluded.

 Additional Living Expenses